pivotal/docs-tap/supply-chain/reference/api/supplychain.hbs.md

 ### `spec.stages[]`

 `spec.stages` break the work to be done by this supply chain into a serial collection of "stages", each with a component.

-This is where you define the operations of this SupplyChain.
+This is where you define the operations of this `SupplyChain`.

 ### `spec.stages[].name`